JelindoGames/UnityVisualScriptingTutorials/README.md

 ## Notes

 - All screenshots / GIFs are from Unity 2021.3.11f1.
-- This tutorial was written by Jonathan Lehman
+- This tutorial was written by Jonathan Lehman.